 The Company has established a computerized information system management and management system and implemented an information security management system in accordance with Article 9 of the "Regulations Governing Establishment of Internal Control Systems by Public Companies" to regulate the Company's information security and security measures, and to conduct regular information.
 Safety risk assessment and operation review, internal and external information security audit operations, etc., to ensure the effectiveness of the information management system and comply with the laws and regulations.
 The management department is responsible for the information security management work.
 Information security related management focuses on: personnel security and management, education and training, computer system security management, computer storage media security management, network security management, system access control, information asset security management, system development and maintenance security management, physical and environmental security management, information security audit.

-In the most recent year and the end of the annual report, no major cyber-attacks or incidents have been discovered, which have or may have a material adverse effect on the Company's business and operations, and have not been involved in any legal cases or regulatory investigations related to this.
+have been discovered, which have or may have a material adverse effect on the Company's business and operations, and have not been involved in any legal cases or regulatory investigations related to this.
 There is no significant operational risk in assessing information security.
 However, the Company cannot guarantee perfect network and computer security protection measures, can completely avoid any third-party system cyber-attacks.
 The Company will maintain close contact with professional insurance companies to understand the relevant information of the insurance and security insurance.
-In the future, it will consider whether to
+In the future, it will consider whether to insure according to the needs.

 13.2 Risks associated with the overall economy, changes in the political and economic situation, related regulations, exchange control and recognition of R.O.C. court decisions in the country of registration of foreign issuers and description of adopted countermeasures.
 Apex is registered in the Cayman Islands but does not engage in actual business activities locally.
 The group operates mainly in Thailand and produces rigid PCBs.
 The overall economy, changes in the political and economic environments, related regulations, foreign exchange policies, tax regulations and risk factors in the Cayman Islands and Thailand are described as follows: